instructlab/dev-docs/docs/taxonomy-revamp-2025.md

 - Most of the fields in the `qna.yaml` file are unnecessary save for use in the upstream taxonomy.
 - YAML is a notoriously complex, loose format with a lot of potholes.
   - YAML files of different specifications parse completely differently (e.g., 1.2 vs 1.1).
-    - Note that PyYAML, our base tool, parses YAML 1.1, not 1.2.
+    - Note that PyYAML, our base tool [^tooling], parses YAML 1.1, not 1.2.
 There is a long way to go[^PyYAML] to support 1.2, which has been the latest spec since 2009.
 As such, even if someone were to search the Internet for a solution because they are not familiar with YAML, they likely will stumble across 1.2 solutions that don't work for 1.1.
   - There are at least 9 different ways to indicate a multi-line string in YAML[^9ways], depending on which block scalar indicator[^blockscalar] is used and which block chomping indicator[^blockchomping] is used (this does **not** count the indentation indicator[^blockindentation]!).
 Then there are double-quoted flow scalar multilines[^doublequotedflowscalar] and single-quoted flow scalar multilines[^singlequotedflowscalar], which can cause more problems.
 - The linting system, intended to ensure the YAML file is readable by the SDG process, adds more burden on the non-technical user.
   - The linter for YAML enforces an 80-character line length by default.
 That makes sense if you're working on code read from a terminal, but not to a typical end user used to working with rich text editors for a reading comprehension experience working with paragraphs.